wp-plugins/custom-content-type-manager/readme.txt

 Custom content types get their own link in the admin menus and their own URL structure.

 Please note that this plugin is still in development and I won't consider it stable until version 1.0!!!
 I try to make my code clean and functional, but there are no guarantees!
 If you need certain features developed *hire me*: only when I'm under contract can I afford to guarantee functionality.
 Please be willing to file bugs at http://code.google.com/p/wordpress-custom-content-type-manager/issues/list

+I'm pretty fed up with WordPress' lack of support or functionality for integrated bug tracking and forums, so please use the following links for support and discussion:

+* Please sign up for our Mailing List here: http://eepurl.com/dlfHg
+* Please direct discussion to the forum here: http://cctm.freeforums.org/index.php
+* Bug reports should be filed here: http://code.google.com/p/wordpress-custom-content-type-manager/issues/list
+* Official documentation is here: http://code.google.com/p/wordpress-custom-content-type-manager/

 == Installation ==